djarecka/test_presentation_container/presentation.md

 - More about the Dockerfile syntax you can find [here](https://docs.docker.com/engine/reference/builder/#from)

-- Example of Dockerfile to run Nipyp wokflow from [Docker Hub](https://hub.docker.com/r/miykael/nipype_level0/~/dockerfile/)
+- Example of Dockerfile to run Nipype workflow from [Docker Hub](https://hub.docker.com/r/miykael/nipype_level0/~/dockerfile/)
 ---
 ### <span style="color:purple">Docker and Nipype</span>